 Africa Oil's oil and natural gas exploration and development activities are dependent on the availability of drilling and related equipment and qualified staff in the particular areas where such activities are or will be conducted.
-The Company currently leases all the drilling rigs used for its exploration and development activities.
+For any operated drilling or seismic activities the Company would rely on the availability of leased drilling rigs or seismic equipment used for its exploration and development activities.
 Shortages of such equipment or staff may affect the availability of such equipment to the Company and may delay Africa Oil's exploration and development activities and result in lower production.